Not sure if Cinnaholic is right for you?

 Potential Mitigations

-• A business advisor can help you investigate the ownership structure of any franchisor to understand the motivations of its principal investors.
+• A business advisor can help you investigate the franchisor's ownership history for any past private equity involvement.

 Citations: Not applicable